 - ½ tsp dried chilli powder or grind dried chillies See NOTES½

 - 3 cloves garlic

 - 1 litre vegetable stock from stock cube or fresh

 - 2 tsp yeast extract GF if needed

 - Preheat the oven to 170 C/325 F/Gas 3.

 - Cut into wedges and put into a roasting tin/baking tray.
-(If your pumpkin is scraped from inside, just pile it onto a baking tray and turn occasionally whilst cooking)
+Set aside.
+(If your pumpkin is scraped from inside a carving pumpkin, just pile the flesh onto a baking tray and turn occasionally whilst cooking)

 - Remove the stringy bits from the seeds and place the seeds into a colander or sieve and rinse thoroughly with water until clean.
 Place them on kitchen towel to dry off.

-- In a small dish, toss the pumpkin seeds in a little olive oil and spread them on a separate baking sheet.
+- In a small dish, toss the pumpkin seeds in a little olive oil and spread on a separate baking sheet.
 Sprinkle with a little salt.
 Set aside.

 - Grind the chillies with the coriander seeds and a pinch of salt until you have a fine powder.